911admin/PublicSafety/Linx/ReadMe.md

 ## Getting Started

-All solutions provided here are managed and configured via the [911Linx] mssql database include within this repository.
+All solutions provided here are managed and configured via the [911Linx] mssql database included within this repository.
 You will need to execute the tsql scripts to create the database locally before being able to start using the provided linx solutions.

 ### Dependencies